Explore more blogs

 Preview text sample

 • Keep subject lines to 9 words or fewer ✂️ Most email inboxes will cut off the subject line message if it has more than nine words.
 You don't need to include who your email is from or today's date in the subject line.
-All of that information will be available to the reader in their inbox.
+All that information will be available to the reader in their inbox.

 • Build on the sense of urgency ⏰ Giving Tuesday lends itself well to an urgent tone since donors are encouraged to get involved on this one special day.
-Time-specific or goal-based language like “Help us reach our goal by midnight!” or “We just need 3 more donations to reach our goal!” can be a great motivator.
+Time-specific or goal-based language like “Help us reach our goal by midnight!” or “We just need 3 more donations to reach our fundraising goal!” can be a great motivator.

 • Address recipients by their first names 💌 Your email platform should allow you to automatically program your supporters’ first names into the subject line and the opening greeting of your emails.
 The more personalized your messages, the more likely supporters are to open your emails.